MuhammadUsamaSattar/FM3-MicRo/README.md

+# Note
+This repository is a copy of the final version of the project hosted on Aalto's GitLab for public access due to which commit histories are missing.

 # Installation

 The code can be used for training new models or testing them.
 Testing requires fewer dependencies and does not need a CUDA-supported GPU.